• 2 – 4 September 2025

 14:15 – 16:00: Conscious Marketing as a tool for growth and inclusion

-Workshop by Leonhard Bartussek – Composer, Cellist & Inventor of Liquid Music
+Workshop by Leonhard Bartussek – Composer, cellist & creator of Liquid Music (Germany)

 This workshop explores the challenges and opportunities of marketing in the early music field, empowering participants to rethink strategy, overcome barriers, and use conscious marketing to expand and diversify their audience.